drupalprojects/search_api/README.txt

 control indexing.
 With the "Index now" button (displayed only when there are still unindexed items) you can directly index a certain number of "dirty" items (i.e., items not yet indexed in their current state).
-Setting "-1" as the number will index all of those items, similar to the cron limit setting.
+Setting "-1" as the number will index all of those items, similar to the cron batch size setting.
 When you change settings that could affect indexing, and the index is not automatically marked for re-indexing, you can do this manually with the "Re-index content" button.
 All items in the index will be marked as dirty and be